Amazon SQS offers two queue types for different application requirements:

 Using Amazon SQS with other AWS infrastructure web services

-Amazon SQS message queuing can be used with other AWS Services such as Redshift, DynamoDB, RDS, EC2, ECS, Lambda, and S3, to make distributed applications more scalable and reliable.
+Amazon SQS message queuing can be used with other AWS services such as Amazon Redshift, Amazon DynamoDB, Amazon Relational Database Service (RDS), Amazon Elastic Compute Cloud (EC2), Amazon Elastic Container Service (ECS), AWS Lambda, and Amazon S3, to make distributed applications more scalable and reliable.
 Below are some common design patterns:

 - Work Queues: Decouple components of a distributed application that may not all process the same amount of work simultaneously.